alertmanager/alert_manager/README.md

 - **2081-09-12** my2ndhead
 	- Fixed bugs on incident posture where category, subcategory, tags where filled wrongly
 	- Optimized incident_change macros to use tstats instead of datamodel command, to support datamodel acceleration
+	- Fixed a bug on KPI Report - Resolved Incidents where transactions are not complete
 - **2018-08-12** my2ndhead
 	- Fixed a bug where lookup from incident_settings is not working
 	- Changed y-axis unit from s to h in kpi_report_resolved_incident.xml